GrowInCommunity/Kubecon-India-2024-sponsorship/README.md

-# GrowInCommunity's Kubecon India 2024 Sponsorship Program
+# GrowInCommunity's KubeCon + CloudNativeCon India 2024 Sponsorship Program

 ![Image](https://github.com/user-attachments/assets/e1e03137-31c6-4322-bee6-d4d8e7f4be57)

 ## Hello folks 👋
-We are glad to announce that we are sponsoring tickets to KubeCon-India-2024.
-As part of our commitment to foster and promote Cloud Native and Open Source endeavours, and get more and more students the opportunity to be a part of this ecosystem and meet like-minded folks, we are henceforth announcing the "GrowInCommunity's Kubecon-India-2024-Sponsorship Program 2024".
+We are glad to announce our sponsorship program for KubeCon + CloudNativeCon India 2024!

+As part of our unwavering commitment to fostering Cloud Native and Open Source innovation, we aim to empower students and enthusiasts by offering them the opportunity to be a part of this dynamic ecosystem.
+The "GrowInCommunity KubeCon India 2024 Sponsorship Program" is designed to connect aspiring minds with like-minded professionals, enabling them to network, learn, and grow together by providing them the financial assistance to attend the "KubeCon + CloudNativeCon India 2024" Summit.

+The program will consist of a small challenge.
+The best two submissions will be sponsored tickets to "KubeCon + CloudNativeCon India 2024"!

 ---